lidavidm/rssfly/README.md

 ## Supported Sites

 - 腾讯动漫官方网站 (a manhua site run by Tencent)
+- Comic Newtype (a Japanese manga site from the publisher Kadokawa)
 - ComicWalker (a Japanese manga site from the publisher Kadokawa)
 - MangaPlus (official English translations of Japanese manga from the publisher Shueisha)
 - Pixiv (a Japanese art and webcomics site with a mix of official and fan-published comics)